ibm-cloud-docs/schematics/workspace-setup.md

 Within each microservice, create different environments for development, testing, and production landscapes by reusing common configurations
 If you want to control who can change a certain environment, you can control write access by deploying environments into different accounts.
 Otherwise, you can create all three environments in the same account.

-Figure 1.
-User access with environments in a single account

-Figure 1.
-User access with environments in a single account

-Figure 2.
-User access with environments in multiple accounts

-Figure 2.
-User access with environments in multiple accounts

 To replicate the same architecture in each environment, reuse common configurations or templates.
 Because you treat your infrastructure as code with Terraform, you can spin up the same resources in each environment as part of your regular continuous integration/continuous delivery pipeline.
 For example, you can spin up a temporary QA environment that looks like production and tear it down when you're done with testing.